mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Compromise of Ratchet Secret Material

-When a Ratchet Secret is compromised, the adversary can compute both the current AEAD keys for a given sender as well as any future keys for that sender in this epoch.
+When a Ratchet Secret is compromised, the adversary can compute both the current AEAD keys for a given sender and any future keys for that sender in this epoch.
 Thus, it can decrypt current and future messages by the corresponding sender.
 However, because it does not have previous Ratchet Secrets, it cannot decrypt past messages as long as those secrets and keys have been deleted.